Antiochus XII Dionysus: Aftermath and legacy

 According to Josephus, the death of the King resulted in a rout of the Syrian forces, with many being killed in the field or during the retreat.
 Survivors of the rout sheltered in Cana, where most died of starvation.
 Antiochus XII was the last energetic Seleucid king.
 Little is recorded of Philip I after his attempt at annexing Damascus, which was left without a protector after the death of Antiochus XII.
 Fearing the Ituraean ruler Ptolemy, the people of Damascus invited Aretas III of Nabataea to take the city.
 The numismatist Oliver D. Hoover suggested that Aretas III did not hold Damascus for long before the city returned to Seleucid possession.

 The identity of Antiochus XII's wife remains unknown, but according to the sixth-century historian John Malalas, whose work is considered generally unreliable by scholars, the King had two daughters, Cleopatra and Antiochis.
-Cleopatra Selene, who went into hiding after the death of Antiochus X in 224 SE (89/88 BC), took advantage of Antiochus XII's death and declared her son Antiochus XIII king with herself as queen regent and regnant.
+Queen Cleopatra Selene, who went into hiding after the death of Antiochus X in 224 SE (89/88 BC), took advantage of Antiochus XII's death and declared her son Antiochus XIII king with herself as queen regent and regnant.
 Coins struck during her regency show the marks of the Damascus mint.
 Archeologist Nicholas L. Wright suggested that Cleopatra Selene's takeover of Damascus took place after 80 BC.
 Josephus called Antiochus XII the last Seleucid king, and Malalas, according to the translation of the historian Glanville Downey, followed suit; the last Seleucid king was in fact Antiochus XIII, who was dethroned in 64 BC after Antioch was annexed by the Romans.